codezri/codezri.github.io/blog/2022-12-27-neutralinojs-2023-roadmap.md

 - Improved the codebase quality and fixed various bugs to make Neutralinojs stable for developing production-level apps
 - Mentored one project idea with the Google Summer of Code (GSoC) 2022 program
-- Added partial ESM (ECMA Script Modules) support (Now, developers [can](https://github.com/neutralinojs/neutralino.js/issues/58#issuecomment-1353276382) load the Neutralinojs client as an ES module)
+- Added partial ESM (ECMAScript Modules) support (Now, developers [can](https://github.com/neutralinojs/neutralino.js/issues/58#issuecomment-1353276382) load the Neutralinojs client as an ES module)